PGM-Lab/InferPy/docs/notes/guidebayesian.rst

 variable :math:`x`, i.e. :math:`x^* \sim p(x|\theta)`.
 In this way,
-random variables can be involved in complex deterministic operations containing deep neural networks, math operations and other libraries compatible with Tensorflow (such as Keras).
+random variables can be involved in complex deterministic operations containing deep neural networks, math operations and other libraries compatible with TensorFlow (such as Keras).

 Bayesian deep learning or deep probabilistic programming embraces the idea of employing deep neural networks within a probabilistic model in